ga-wdi-boston/wdi_4_rails_hw_hacker_news/to_do_list.md

-DOING RIGHT NOW: adding votes to articles
+DOING RIGHT NOW: user can only vote on something once